Sunbury & Macedon Ranges

 Continue onto the charming villages of Riddells Creek and Romsey.
 Lancefield's Grange Cleveland Winery is a luxurious place to stay and the town is surrounded by wineries and farms growing lush local produce.
 Stock your picnic hamper with organic fruit and vegetables, breads and pastries, meats and cake as you make your way around.

 Every good road trip needs some scheduled leg stretching time.
 A fabulous eight-kilometre walking and cycling track links Romsey and Lancefield, or there are shorter walking trails into local bushland.
-Chances are high that you'll stumble upon resident native wildlife, including kookaburras, galahs, waterbirds and paddocks filled with kangaroos.
+Chances are high that you'll spot resident native wildlife, including kookaburras, galahs, waterbirds and paddocks filled with kangaroos.

 The idyllic country surrounds have inspired generations of artists and creative types, many of whom still call the region home.
 A number of Macedon Ranges collectives display the work of local artists and craftspeople in pottery, silk, painting and sculpture.

-Take some time to wander the beautiful wide tree-lined streets of Mount Macedon and visit regular farmers markets for organic vegetables, plants, local honey and freshly baked bread.
-Venture into the iconic Hanging Rock Reserve where, twice a year, the Kyneton and Hanging Rock Racing Club pulls out all the stops for fun-filled country racing days.
+Take some time to wander the beautiful, wide tree-lined streets of Mount Macedon, and visit regular farmers markets for organic vegetables, plants, local honey and freshly baked bread.
+Venture into the iconic Hanging Rock Reserve where, twice a year, the Kyneton and Hanging Rock Racing Club pulls out all the stops for fun-filled country race days.